 Width: 8 to 15 ft

-Description: American hazel (Corylus americana) is a large shrub or small tree that many people plant for the benefits its nuts provide.
-The nuts are called either hazelnuts or filberts, and are used to attract game animals and other wildlife.
-A relative of American hazel, called beaked hazel, is common in the forests of northern Minnesota.
-Hazelnuts from both species are edible to humans and animals.
+Many people plant American hazelnut for the benefits its nuts provide.
+A relative of American hazel, called beaked hazel, is also planted for its nuts as well.
+Hazelnuts from both species are edible to humans.
 The versatile nuts can be used in baking, pastes (such as Nutella), hog feed, and coffee flavoring.
-Hazelnut is utilized by the cosmetics industry for its oleic acid production, a fatty acid which is considered to have emollient or skin softening properties.
+Hazelnut is utilized by the cosmetics industry for its oleic acid production, a fatty acid that is considered to have emollient or skin-softening properties.
 The nut is also a good source of vitamin E.

-American hazelnut can sometimes become overly competitive in disturbed ecosystems such as native prairie that is not allowed to burn due to instituted fire control causing conditions unfavorable for native prairie species (Axelrod).
-While the top of plant is susceptible to fire, the rhizomes are able to withstand moderate and infrequent fires.
+American hazelnut can sometimes become overly competitive in disturbed ecosystems such as native prairie that is not allowed to burn due to instituted fire control causing unfavorable conditions for native prairie species (Axelrod).
+While the top of the plant is susceptible to fire, the rhizomes are able to withstand moderate and infrequent fires.
 Conifer regeneration can also be hindered by the plant’s aggressive growth.
 The shrub is susceptible to Eastern filbert blight and insect pests such as Japanese beetles.

 Axelrod, A. (1974).
 The effects of varying frequencies of controlled burning on American hazel at the Cedar Creek Natural History Area.
 University of Minnesota.